gvn/komponent/README.md

 ## Yeoman Generator

-To easily create new Komponents run `npm install -g generator-komponent` to install a command line generator.
+To easily create new Komponents, install the generator:

+`npm install -g generator-komponent`

 ## Bower